Jerard Rabb: Professional career

-National Football League

-Pre-draft measurables
+Pre-draft

 Rabb recorded a 4.58-second 40-yard dash time at the 2007 NFL Scouting Combine.
 He also posted a 36.5-inch vertical jump, a 6.99-second 3-cone drill time, and a 4.19-second 20-yard shuttle time.

 Dallas Cowboys

 Rabb was signed as an undrafted free agent by the Dallas Cowboys in 2007.
 He was released before the end of the season and never made it on to the active roster.

 San Francisco 49ers

 After being on the practice squad for the final two weeks of the season, Rabb was signed to a futures contract by the San Francisco 49ers on January 14, 2008.
 He was cut during final preseason cuts on August 30, 2008.

-Arena Football League

 Boise Burn

 Rabb entered the 2009 season with AF2's Boise Burn.
 He experienced some success in 2009, including a big touchdown catch against the Amarillo Venom.

 Post-career life

 Rabb now works as a scheduler for Boeing.
 He also runs the Gridiron Dreams football camp.